harness-community/go-pipeline-sample/README.md

 ## Getting Started

-Use this README to get started with our sample pipeline repository for Python.
+Use this README to get started with our sample pipeline repository for Go.
 This guide outlines the basics of getting started with the Harness CI and provides a full code sample for you to try out.
 This sample doesn’t include configuration options, for in depth steps and configuring the pipeline for example using triggers or using our templates see the Pipeline Configuration Docs.

-Here we have built a simple two-stage CI Pipeline in Harness.
-Setting up and running the Pipeline will take about 30 minutes.
 The Pipeline will build and run a unit test on a sample go repository, upload the artifact to Docker Hub.
 You can use publicly-available code, images, and your Github and Docker Hub accounts.

 ## Workflow
 - Build the code and run unit tests.